AMT Help Files

 The following settings are available in the jcl-logging.conf file:

-Setting Available Values Description
+Setting Values Description

 level DEBUG